-Just like in another throwback to the screwball comedy genre, Peter Bogdanovich’s 1972 Barbra Streisand-Ryan O’Neal blockbuster What’s Up Doc? – everyone in Wonder Boys tries extremely hard to be quirky and funny.
+Just like in another throwback to the screwball comedy genre, Peter Bogdanovich’s 1972 Barbra Streisand-Ryan O’Neal blockbuster What’s Up Doc? – everyone in Wonder Boys tries much too hard to be quirky and funny.
 And it shows.
 One can almost see Hanson’s directorial hand moving actors and props in every comedy sequence.
 His grip is just as noticeable in the film’s (unscrewballish) dramatic moments.

 Compounding matters, the Wonder Boys star gets little help from his fellow cast members.
-From a pre-Spider-Man Tobey Maguire to Best Actress winner Frances McDormand (Fargo, 1996), they all deliver their lines and hit their marks like professionals – of the kind that should never have been allowed near a light comedy.
+From a pre-Spider-Man Tobey Maguire to Best Actress winner Frances McDormand (Fargo, 1996), they all hit their marks and deliver their lines like consummate professionals – of the kind that should never have been allowed near a light comedy.

 The one exception in this cheerless ensemble is Michael Cavadias as Miss Antonia Sloviak, a transvestite whose moment of truth is the highlight of the film.
-Besides, Miss Antonia earns points for being Wonder Boys’ sole character to mourn the blind dog’s untimely – and cruel, unfunny – death.
+Besides, Miss Antonia earns points for being Wonder Boys’ sole character to mourn the blind dog’s untimely – and unfunny, cruel – death.

-In all, Wonder Boys works as a blueprint for what it could have been: A peculiar, poignant madcap comedy.
+In all, Wonder Boys works as a blueprint for what it could have been: A peculiarly poignant madcap comedy.
 So, how about an actually funny remake in a decade or so?